deanebarker/Denina-Sharp/README.md

 ## The Basics

-Pretend for a moment that we want to add our name to some text and then format that for HTML.
-We can create these commands:
+Pretend for a moment that we have our name in a text string ("Deane").
+We want to add some other text to this, and then format that for HTML.

+To do this, we can create these commands:

-    Prepend "My name is: "
+    Text.Prepend "My name is: "
-    Append "."
+    Text.Append "."
     Html.Wrap p

 What this says, in order, is:

-1. Put the text "My name is: " before the input (what we pass into the pipeline)
+1. Put the text "My name is: " before the input (what we pass into the pipeline -- our name)
 2. Put a period after the result of #1
 3. Wrap the result of #2 in P tag
 4. Return the result of #3 (this step is implied -- the pipeline always returns the result of the last operation)